Household Pet Class

 Although many regions have scored Household Pets for year-end awards unofficially, starting with the 2015-16 show season (May 1, 2015), CFA will be officially scoring the class, and cats will be able to earn official CFA titles.

 Household Pet recording number:

 You may still show your Household Pet without a recording number, but the points earned will not count.
-The owner may submit a recording application at the show, and have the cat scored for that show.
-You may also claim points up to 90 days after a show you attended without a recording number – a fee will apply for this service.
+The owner may submit an application at the show, and have the cat scored for that show.
+You may also claim points up to 90 days after a show you attended without a registration number – a fee will apply for this service.